Skip to main content

 Principle

-The Resolution Offset parameter adjusts texture sampling to attenuate moiré artifacts on dense patterns (houndstooth, tweed, technical weaves), without degrading the perceived detail.
+The Resolution offset parameter deliberately reduces the sampling level to eliminate moiré on dense patterns (houndstooth, tweed, technical weaves), at the cost of lowering the perceived detail.

 When to use it?